AbhishekGautam01/Leanring-Csharp/C#/process/process.md

 ## Process vs Thread
 * Both are **independent sequence of execution**
-* Threads(of same process) can be run in a shared memory space while Process run in seperate memory space
+* Threads(of same process) can be run in a shared memory space while Process run in separate memory space
 *  A thread is a context of execution, while a process is a bunch of resources associated with a computation.
 A process can have one or many threads.
 * Process has **virtual address space, executable code, open handles to system objects, a security context, a unique process identifier, environment variables, a priority class, minimum and maximum working set sizes and at lease one thread of execution**
 * Thread is an entity within a process that can be scheduled for execution.